AzariahLaulusa7/SCCapstoneProject/index.md

 # BreatheEasy

 ## Why BreatheEasy?
-The Meditation app's main goal is to help users with their mental health by providing them with an easy-to-use resource in states of heightened emotion.
+In today's over-demanding and fast-paced world, it is easy to feel overwhelmed and depressed at times.
+What if you had a way to escape?
+Welcome to BreatheEasy.
-It provides several options that target different approaches for dealing with negative feelings like anxiety and panic.
+BreatheEasy's main goal is to help users with their mental health by providing several options for dealing with negative feelings, like anxiety and stress.
+From engaging mini-games to calming breathing exercises, each feature is designed to empower you towards better mental health.
+It's the 24/7 immediate support you need the most.

 ## A Glance Into What BreatheEasy Offers
 ![Demo Video](comingsoon.jpeg)